Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 - *I will negotiate with others how motorists and non-motorists co-exist*
 - *We will collectively look for new harms and pressure those responsible to remove them, and pressure authorities to remove them if those responsible neglect their duty*

-Specifically, if we can now begin to move to the topic of generative AI, as a technologist who has always enjoyed trying new ideas, techniques, and technologies, would be able to commit to experimenting with generative AI to discover its utility in depth, and could participate in the social process to determine where we accept its use and where we don’t.
+Specifically, if we can now begin to move to the topic of generative AI, as a technologist who has always enjoyed trying new ideas, techniques, and technologies, I would be able to commit to experimenting with generative AI to discover its utility in depth, and could participate in the social process to determine where we accept its use and where we don’t.

-My gut feeling is that if generative AI removed most or all of the harms identified to date, and was responsive in removing latent harms as they are discovered, is that generative AI certainly has utility, for example in assistive technology, just as I’m convinced that I don’t want to read books or articles written using generative AI.
-What I can’t explore at this stage is the complicated middle.
+My gut feeling is that generative AI has utility if the harms were to be removed, including those we haven't uncovered yet.
+For example, I have seen positive examples of generative AI being used to assist people through assistive technology.
+Even so, I’m convinced that I don’t want to read books or articles written using generative AI.

 ## Model of harms for generative AI